Woman shopping from vendor at farmers market at St. Stephen's Church in Richmond, Virginia

 Haashrooms will be here with cultivated and foraged mushrooms and related products, such as coffees, teas, and salves.

-Old Way Farm, located in King William County, Virginia raises 100% grass fed lamb, pastured raised chicken and turkey and pasture and forest raised Berkshire pork.
+Old Way Farm, located in King William County, Virginia raises pastured chicken and turkey and pasture and forest raised Berkshire pork.
 Their poultry and pigs are given a non-GMO Project certified feed that exceeds organic feed standard in regards to residual herbicides and pesticides.
 Check out their website to pre-order for next week’s market and learn more about their farming practices.

 Snyder Family Farm is your source for naturally pasture-raised grass fed beef, silvopasture pork, and eggs.
 Try our mouth-watering steaks and pork chops for the grill or sausage, bacon, and eggs for breakfast.
 For added convenience and faster service at the market, you can pre-order online.
 We look forward to serving you this weekend!

-Cakes by Jen returns with delicious coffee cakes in several flavors, available in beautiful gift wrap.
+Cakes by Jen returns this week with delicious coffee cakes in a variety of flavors.
+Ask for a sample!

 Europa Crust is a sourdough bread bakery located in downtown Richmond since 2021.
 We bake only bread using a 2-day, probiotic sourdough process with simple, natural ingredients.
 Our breads are more rustic and less processed than what you’ll find in a store.
 We make bread the way it was made centuries ago and it tastes like what real bread should taste like.
 And don’t let “sourdough” confuse you.
 It’s a process and doesn’t mean all our breads have a sour taste!
 Our Japanese Milk Rolls and Nissu Sweet Bread (a Finnish cardamom bread) are great examples of a sweeter bread.
 Check out our Frequently Asked Questions HERE and browse our web site.

-Artann’s returns this weekend with hummus, tabbouleh, white and whole-wheat pita bread, and more.
+Artann’s returns this week with hummus in several delicious flavors, pita bread, tabbouleh, and more.

 Oro will be at the market with small-batch, fresh, artisan pasta and delicious sauces.